zulip/zulip/docs/user-docs.md

 ### Subsection 1
 ```

+Always leave a blank line on either side of a section heading.

 ### User interface

 When you refer to the features in the Zulip UI, you should **bold** the